Find the cause for your situation and recover data from corrupted OS :

 Full space occupied on the operating system drive.

 Except for the objective factors, human error like disconnecting a bootable device incorrectly could result in system error as well.
-But the next step is to figure out how to recover data from corrupted Windows OS.
+Now, you may already know the cause of corrupted OS in your case, so how to recover data from corrupted Windows OS?
+Please keep reading below to get all the methods.

 You may not be able to get into the normal Windows OS, but to enter its Safe Mode, diagnostic mode in the Windows-based computer, is achievable.
-It can load the operating system with minimal options.
-Surely, if you have installation disc, recovery drive, or system repair disk, you could be able to do the system restore.
+It can load the operating system with a limited set of files and drivers.

-1. To enter the mode, keep pressing F8 before the Windows logo appears after you power on the computer.
+To enter this mode, keep pressing F8 before the Windows logo appears after you power on the computer.
 Select Safe Mode under the Advanced Boot Options menu.
+Then, you will enter safe mode, please try the following steps.

 3. Follow the wizard to choose a restore point and then start the restoring.